hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTTokenBar.class/README.md

-A TTTokenBar is a sidebar to add npcs to the game.
+I am a sidebar to add npcs to the game.

 Instance Variables
 	currentName:		<String>